heroiclabs/nakama-docs/docs/nakama-download.md

 docker run heroiclabs/nakama
 ```

-Follow [the quickstart guide](install-docker-quickstart.md) to install and run Nakama and dependencies on your machine.
+Follow the [quickstart guide](install-docker-quickstart.md) to install and run Nakama and dependencies on your machine.

-There is also a [`docker-compose`](install-docker-quickstart.md#using-docker-compose) script that autoconfigures Nakama and its dependencies for development purposes.
+There is also a [`docker-compose`](install-docker-quickstart.md#using-docker-compose) script that autoconfigures Nakama and its dependencies for development.

 ## Binary Downloads